Survey of Household Spending (SHS)

 Instrument design

-Since 2010 in the provinces and 2015 in the three territorial capitals, the SHS data have been collected using both a questionnaire and an expenditure diary.
-The questionnaire is generally used to collect expenditures for more expensive, and less frequently purchased goods and services.
+Since 2010 in the provinces and since 2015 in the three territorial capitals, the SHS data have been collected using both a questionnaire and an expenditure diary.
+The questionnaire is generally used to collect expenditures for more expensive and less frequently purchased goods and services.
 The diary is used to collect expenditures for smaller, less valuable items and those purchased more frequently.
 These expenditures may be more difficult to recall.

 The content of the questionnaire and changes to it have been determined in consultation with primary internal and external users of the survey data.
-When changes have been made, the content has been re-tested using cognitive interviews and updated based on the feedback received.
+When changes have been made, the content has been retested using cognitive interviews and updated based on the feedback received.

 Sampling